Slow Horses: Filming

-Since its premiere, production of Slow Horses has followed a schedule of shooting two series back to back, with the next series already having completed filming by the time the current one has released.
+Since its premiere, production of Slow Horses has followed a schedule of shooting two series back to back, with the next series already having completed filming by the time the current one is released.
 Commentators have noted how the speed and consistency of Slow Horses' release schedule stands in contrast to the increasingly long, multi-year gaps between seasons of prestige TV shows, such as Severance and Stranger Things.

-Filming of the first series began on 30 November 2020 in England, and continued into February 2021.
+Filming of the first series began on 30 November 2020 in the UK, and continued into February 2021.
 In July 2021, filming continued in Stroud, Gloucestershire.
 It was originally intended to film earlier in 2020 but was delayed due to the COVID-19 pandemic.
-By March 2023, filming for the third series had been completed and filming for the fourth series was about to begin.
-In June 2025, Oldman announced that filming for the sixth series had already been completed prior to the release of the fifth, and that filming for the seventh series was expected to begin by October of that year.
+By March 2023, filming for the third series had been completed and filming for the fourth was about to begin.
+In June 2025, Oldman announced that filming for the sixth series had already been completed prior to the release of the fifth, and that filming for the seventh was expected to begin by October of that year.

-Each series thus far has consisted of six episodes helmed by a single director: James Hawes directed the first series, Jeremy Lovering directed the second, Saul Metzstein directed the third and fifth, and Adam Randall directed the fourth as well as the upcoming sixth series.
+Each series thus far has consisted of six episodes helmed by a single director: James Hawes directed the first series, Jeremy Lovering directed the second, Saul Metzstein directed the third and fifth, Adam Randall directed the fourth, sixth, and eighth, and Robert McKillop directed the seventh.

+The sixth series received a preview screening in the Primetime programme at the 2026 Toronto International Film Festival prior to its Apple TV release.